lyndsherb/lyndsdotdev/posts/2023-11-08-design-tokens.md

 }
 </pre>

-It's been great to try these out - to quickly make variables, adding the loop is super helpful, and you have one file to change them.
-It also means, further inspired by Heydon's blog post, I could easily use this to set the meta colours in the base site template, as you can see below:
+I've enjoyed trying this out.
+Adding the loop is super helpful, and I only have to update one file to change variables sitewide.
+It means, further inspired by Heydon's blog post, I can easily use this to set the meta colours in the base site template, as you can see below:

 <pre class="code js">
 // file: _data/theme.json